 It is the Compensation Committee's intent to maximize tax deductibility of executive compensation while retaining some discretion needed to compensate executives in a manner commensurate with performance and the competitive landscape for executive talent.
 Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), places a limit of \$1 million on the amount of compensation that we may deduct in any year with respect to any one of our named executive officers.
 This limitation does not apply to compensation that meets the requirements under Section 162(m) for "qualifying performance-based" compensation.
-No deductions for compensation paid for 2012 or prior years have been limited under Section 162(m) of the Code, with the exception of \$398,000 paid to Mr. Anderson in 2012 after he returned to the position of CEO.
+No deductions for compensation paid for 2013 were limited under Section 162(m) of the Code.

-2012 Fiscal Year Compensation Tables
+2013 Fiscal Year Compensation Tables